Effective Skincare Solutions for Clogged Pores and T-Zone Acne

 5. Avoid Over-Washing:

-- Washing your face more than twice a day can strip your skin of its natural oils, which might lead to increased oil production and more clogged pores.
+- Washing more than twice daily can strip natural oils, leading to increased oil production and more clogged pores.

 6. Clay Masks:

-- Incorporating a clay mask 1-2 times a week can help draw out impurities and reduce the appearance of pores.
+- Use a clay mask 1-2 times weekly to draw out impurities and reduce pore appearance.

 - Recommendation: Aztec Secret Indian Healing Clay mixed with apple cider vinegar.